maxutility2011/ezLiveStreaming/README.md

 The order of starting services does not matter.
 The services will connect to each other automatically.

 ## Step 9: Start your live channel from the UI
-On your web browser, load the ezLiveStreaming demo UI page, e.g., http://ec2-34-202-195-77.compute-1.amazonaws.com:4080/demo/demo.html.
-In the URL, replace the EC2 hostname with your own management server hostname.
+The docker file for api_server copies the demo UI source to the Nginx web root (e.g., /var/www/html/demo/).
+When the API server is running, a Nginx web server will be running too and can serve the demo UI at the following URL, http://[api_server_hostname]:[api_server_port]/demo/demo.html.
+For example, http://ec2-34-202-195-77.compute-1.amazonaws.com:4080/demo/demo.html.
+On your web browser, load the ezLiveStreaming demo UI page.
 Again, please make sure port 4080 is open to the Internet.

 ![screenshot](diagrams/demo_ui.png)

+The demo UI provides a list of job request templates.
+Please choose one and the full job request will be shown in the editor section.
+Currently, 3 templates are provided,
+- hls live with clear-key drm
+- hls live without drm
+- hls live with av1 codec

-Copy the content of [sample_live_job_without_drm.json](sample_live_job_without_drm.json), and paste it under *Live Job Request*.
-Put your S3 bucket name in *S3_output.Bucket* of the live job request, then click the "create" button.
+After the job request is loaded in the editor, put your S3 bucket name in *S3_output.Bucket* of the live job request, then click the "create" button.
 This will send a create_job request to the api_server to create a new live channel.
 The server response will be shown on the bottom-left corner of the UI which includes the details of the new job.
 Among other things, you will see a job ID, e.g., "4f115985-f9be-4fea-9d0c-0421115715a1".
 The bottom-right corner will show the essential information needed to set up the live RTMP input feed and to play the live HLS/DASH stream after the live RTMP input is up.
 If you want to enable clear-key DRM, you can copy-paste the content of [sample_live_job.json](sample_live_job.json) to create a protected live channel.
 Detail about DRM setup will be explained later.

 ![screenshot](diagrams/demo_step2.png)